syncfusion-content/blazor-docs/blazor/3D-chart/getting-started.md

 ## Add 3D Chart title

-You can add a title using `Title` property, you can add a title to the chart and the axes to provide the user with quick information about the data plotted in the chart.
+Using the `Title` property, you can add a title to the chart and the axes to provide the user with quick information about the data plotted in the chart.

 {% tabs %}
 {% highlight razor %}